karchkha/MelSpec_GPT_VQVAE/README.md

           --resume "lightning_logs/{experiment_name}/checkpoints/version_{version_number}/last.ckpt"
 ```

+# Training GPT VAE

+The training procedure VAE component of the project is governed by the following parameters:

 * `dataset`: The dataset to be used for training the model.
 This argument is required.
 * `experiment`: The name of the experiment.
 This argument is also required and will be used to name the checkpoints and tensorboard logs.
 * `train`: A flag to start the training process.
 The default value is False.